whiteyunjie/ROAM/README.md

 python gen_visheatmaps_slide_batch.py config_int_glioma_tumor_subtyping.yaml s1
 ```

-config file shoule be in `./ROAM/visheatmaps/slide_vis/configs/` and 's1' is split seed.
+config file should be in `./ROAM/visheatmaps/slide_vis/configs/` and 's1' is split seed.

 **roi-level visualization**
 ROI-level visualization is performed through calculate gradients of patch tokens in the self-attention matrix.
 For more detailed information you can refer to [Transformer-Explainability](https://github.com/hila-chefer/Transformer-Explainability) and [vision-transformer-explainability](https://github.com/jacobgil/vit-explain).
 Config file and visualization results are saved in `./ROAM/visheatmaps/roi_vis`.